The Skeleton in Armor: Discovery and description

+Stark argues that the construction of the arrows showed they were not made by Indians and compared the bracelets and anklets with some found at the Mayan site of Palenque which he ascribed to an Asiatic race.

 But we rather incline to the belief that the remains found at Fall River belonged to the crew of a Phoenician vessel.
 The spot where they were found is on the sea-coast, and in the immediate neighborhood of Dighton Rock, famed for its hieroglyphic inscriptions, of which no sufficient explanation has yet been given, alla near which rock brazen vessels have been found.
 If this latter hypothesis be adopted, a part of it is that these mariners, the unwilling and unfortunate discoverers of a new world, lived some time after they landed, and having written their names, perhaps their epitaphs, upon the rock at Dighton, died, and were buried by the natives.

 Loss

 The skeleton was moved to the Fall River Athenaeum, a library, where it was displayed in a glass-covered case, along with the arrow tips.
 The Athenaeum, along with much of the village of Fall River, was destroyed in the "Great Fire" of July 2, 1843.